confusedcatgirl/COBE-CS/README.md

 Cosmos OS Bytecode Emulation, or COBE for short will simplify the process, and help with this so that it will be easier.

+**IMPORTANT:** COBE is extremely experimental, and only partially functional.

 ## How to Run

 ``python emulator.py \<bin-file\>``